bcgov/bcwebmaps-options/pages/web-mapping-frameworks/CWM.md

 ## Decision Drivers

-* skillset of team (javascript developers/ relationship to IIT)
+* skillset of team (javascript developers/ relationship to NRIDS)
 * opensource drivers
 * part of NRM ISSS environment
 * skill set required for development and maintenance available internal to government (software developer skillsets) that may not be available to business project.